For All Time

 For All Time is a 2000 American television science fiction drama film starring Mark Harmon, Mary McDonnell, and Catherine Hicks.
 It was based on The Twilight Zone episode "A Stop at Willoughby" written by Rod Serling.
 The teleplay was by Vivienne Radkoff and it was directed by Steven Schachter.
 The film aired on CBS on October 18, 2000.

-As of 2024, the movie is currently not available to stream on Paramount+.
+As of December 2025, the movie is available to stream on YouTube.

 Plot summary

 Charles Lattimer is an everyday man facing middle age and a marriage to Kristen coming to an end.
 He stumbles across a time slip that occurs on one of his regular train rides, as the train goes through a tunnel.
 Coming across an antique watch, he learns it allows him to get off the train during the time slip, whereupon he finds himself back in the 1890s.
 Before long he finds a new love, and a new purpose there.
 The watch gets broken and complications occur when the portal back to the past starts to close, leading him to a decision that could leave him stranded out of his own time.